pyodide/pyodide-blog/content/posts/marimo.md

 ### TypeScript

-marimo uses the same TypeScript build when running with Pyodide or CPython.
+marimo uses the same TypeScript build when running with Pyodide or native Python.
 This helps maintain consistency between the two experiences and avoid feature drift.
 The code path splits based on feature flags; when running under Pyodide, we download the marimo wheel from PyPI and initialize a single-threaded,